-My sample chapters are due to a publisher in one week; these tips for writing for publication are my final attempt to make those chapters as lively, concrete, and strong as possible!
+The chapters of my book are due to a publisher in one week; these tips for writing for publication will make those chapters lively, concrete, and strong!
 These writing tips focus on the craft of writing (not the mechanics, such as grammar, spelling, or sentence construction).

 “The difference between the right word and the almost right word is the difference between lightning and the lightning bug,” said Mark Twain.